 - high standards of accuracy, responsiveness and overall client satisfaction

-- training of staff to ensure the correct implementation of the quality policies and procedure
+- training of staff to ensure the correct implementation of the quality policies and procedures

 - the principles of good laboratory practice and continued accreditation to standard AS ISO/IEC 17025:2017 for chemical testing.

-We have held accreditation for quality assurance for more than 20 years continuous with the National Association of Testing Authorities (NATA) as well as certification of analytical competence for soil and plant testing from the Australasian Soil and Plant Analysis Council (ASPAC).
+We have held accreditation for quality assurance with the National Association of Testing Authorities (NATA) for more than 25 years as well as certification of analytical competence for soil and plant testing from the Australasian Soil and Plant Analysis Council (ASPAC).

 Sample Submission Request